Elvis Andrus Player Props: White Sox vs. Rangers

 Elvis Andrus At The Plate

-- Andrus is hitting .202 with six doubles, a home run and 15 walks.
+- Andrus is batting .209 with six doubles, two home runs and 15 walks.

-- Andrus has reached base via a hit in 27 games this season (of 51 played), and had multiple hits in seven of those games.

-- He has homered in one of 51 games, and in 0.5% of his plate appearances.
+- Andrus enters this game on a four-game hitting streak.
+During his last games, he's hitting .316 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.